A Life (play): Productions

 The Irish Repertory Theatre presented the play Off-Broadway in June 2001, starring Fritz Weaver as Drumm and Pauline Flanagan as Mary.

 In regional theatre, the Northlight Theatre, Chicago, Illinois, presented the play in March to April 2010, starring John Mahoney.
+It was also produced by Irish Repertory of Chicago in 2001, starring Daniel J. Travanti and Tony-winner Deanna Dunagan.

 A Life received its first London revival in over 30 years at the Finborough Theatre in October 2012.
 Directed by Eleanor Rhode and produced by Snapdragon Productions, the cast included Hugh Ross as Drumm and Kate Binchy as Mary.